ARIZONA

 How do I apply for LIHEAP in Arizona?

-To apply for LIHEAP, contact the local Community Action Program (CAP) in your area or apply online using the LIHEAP online portal.
+To apply for LIHEAP, contact the local Community Action Program (CAP) in your area or apply online through A-to-Z Arizona Portal .
 A copy of your current utility bill, disconnection notice (if any), and proof of income are needed for eligibility determination.

 Arizona Low Income Household Water Assistance Program (LIHWAP)